-The CSCC (and a few others) selective calendar is as follows - Blue is a CSCC event we intend to do and bold/underline means the day that we will be racing.
+The CSCC (and a few others) selective calendar follows - Blue was a CSCC event and bold/underline means the day that we raced.

 Club & Series